GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/lb/analyze-rate-limited-domains.md

 ### Failure Reason

 The following domains are in FAILED_RATE_LIMITED state: {domains} for SSL certificate "{name}".
 This indicates rate limiting by the Certificate Authority.
-You've likely exceeded the allowed number of certificate requests in a short period.
+This likely means the allowed number of certificate requests in a short period was exceeded.

 ### Failure Remediation